 Studley Royal Park including the Ruins of Fountains Abbey (1986)

 This World Heritage Site features a striking landscape that was built around the ruins of a Cistercian Fountains Abbey and Fountains Hall Castle.
 This 18th-century monument consists of a garden, canal, and landscape.
 Meanwhile, there is also a 19th-century vista and plantation on the site.
 But the most prominent monument on the site is the neo-Gothic castle within Studley Royal Park.

 Tower of London (1988)

 The Tower of London is a fortress in London Borough of Tower Hamlets.
 It is imposing and offers several layers of history.
 Aside from being named as one of the UNESCO World Heritage Sites in the United Kingdom, it is also one of the most popular tourist attractions.
 The fortress is built around the White Tower, which exhibits the Norman military architectural style.
 Thames by William the Conqueror commissioned the construction of the fortress to protect London.

 The English Lake District (2017)

-Other notable features within this national park is the highest mountain in England – Scafell Pike – and the deepest and longest bodies of water in the country (Windermere and Wast Water).
+A notable feature within the national park is the highest mountain in England – Scafell Pike – and the deepest and longest bodies of water in the country (Windermere and Wast Water).